tonetechnician/Spout-Unreal/README.md

-*Modification of original plugin by [AleDel](https://github.com/AleDel/Spout-UE4) with UE versions 4.19+.*

-# Spout-UE4
+# Spout-Unreal
 This is a [Spout](http://spout.zeal.co/) Plugin for Unreal Engine.
-It allows you to send and receive textures using Spout framework.
+It allows you to send and receive textures using the Spout framework.

-Sender and Receiver only DirectX 11.
+Sender and Receiver, DirectX 11 only.

 * [Installation and Use](#installation-and-use)
 * [Sending Spout](#sending-spout)